HavierHeng/J-IT-Mobile-Robotics-Group7/Project/track_particle_localization/README.md

 \end{aligned}
 $$

+> Problem: Throttle being 1.0 (max value) might not actually be 1.0m/s in practice.
+This means to update the particles with the dynamics might not be as accurate as we expect...
+Either we record the speed at 1.0m/s as a constant.
+Or we use some IMU as a fallback.

 ### Measurement model: Position of points in pointcloud
 Rather than use the objects detected as landmarks (we opt for this in our report), the fact that we have a point cloud map means that we can figure out what points are seen in a pointcloud.
 This can then be used to update our particle's possibly of hypothesis.